-- Ensure the senior management of the school is accountable for the culture at FSB and the prevention of bullying and harassment occurring within in its campuses, offices or through its activities, - Provide training and guidance to staff, particularly those in management roles, on how to sustain a positive working environment for all staff, free from any kind of inappropriate or unacceptable behaviour, - Investigate all instances or suspected instances of bullying and harassment reported to us, - Ensure that investigative procedures are thorough, fair and timely, and that appropriate discretion is given to the confidentiality of personal information, - Highlight any support available both within and outside of the school, for people who have been affected by bullying or harassment,
+- Ensure the senior management of Fairfield School of Business is accountable for the culture at the School and the prevention of bullying and harassment occurring at its facilities and events, - Provide training and guidance to staff, particularly those in management roles, on how to sustain a positive working environment for all staff, free from any kind of inappropriate or unacceptable behaviour, - Investigate all instances or suspected instances of bullying and harassment reported to us, - Ensure that investigative procedures are thorough, fair and timely, and that appropriate discretion is given to the confidentiality of personal information,

-- Proactively engage and cooperate with any public authority or the police investigating unlawful or criminal behaviour that has occurred at FSB or in the course of its activities. - 1.6.
-All members of our academic community have a personal responsibility for complying with this Policy and demonstrate active commitment to it by: - treating others with dignity and respect. - challenging inappropriate behaviour where they encounter it, making it clear that such behaviour is unacceptable (and raising concerns with managers where appropriate so these can be dealt with). - supporting any member of the school who feels they have been subject to discrimination and/or harassment, including supporting them to make a formal complaint if appropriate - 1.7.
+- Highlight any support available both within and outside of the School, for people who have been affected by bullying or harassment, - Proactively engage and cooperate with any public authority or the police investigating unlawful or criminal behaviour that has occurred at FSB or in the course of its activities. - 1.6.
+All members of our academic community have a personal responsibility for complying with this Policy and demonstrate active commitment to it by: - treating others with dignity and respect. - challenging inappropriate behaviour where they encounter it, making it clear that such behaviour is unacceptable (and raising concerns with managers where appropriate so these can be dealt with). - supporting any member of the School who feels they have been subject to discrimination and/or harassment, including supporting them to make a formal complaint if appropriate - 1.7.
 Managers have particular responsibility for setting standards and ensuring appropriate workplace behaviours are maintained.
 They should set a good example and ensure concerns raised are acted upon (see section 5).